aaishwin/python-english-to-tamil-translator/README.md

 main file contains the translator itself.
 The Translations file contains all the translations.
-Translations are put in a dictionary
+Translations are put in a dictionary.